 Lifestyle Changes to Manage Nutritional Anemia

-Anemia is not really a disease in and of itself.
-Rather, it is a manifestation of many different conditions, each of which has its own plan of management.
-However, there are some lifestyle habits that will help to keep you healthy.
+Different anemias are associated with many different conditions, each of which has its own plan of management.
+There are some common lifestyle habits that will help with overall health.

 Anemia stresses your body and under some circumstances may increase requirements for iron by promoting mild blood loss from the bowel.
 So although exercise is beneficial, you should talk with your doctor before starting an exercise program.
 Overdoing exercise may place demands on your heart or other organs that would be harmful.